Connect with others who understand.

 Can You Travel While on PAH Treatments?

-The answer to this question depends on several factors, including how you plan to travel, where you’re going, and whether you have other medical conditions in addition to PAH.
+The answer to this question depends on several factors, including how you plan to travel, where you’re going, and whether you have other medical conditions besides PAH.
 Your healthcare provider is the best person to guide you, but here are some ways PAH and its treatments can affect your travel plans.

 Oxygen Levels

-“I have idiopathic PAH, and I fly with oxygen,” shared a member of myPHteam.
+“I have idiopathic PAH, and I fly with oxygen,” a member of myPHteam said.
 “I have a portable travel oxygen concentrator that I use when flying.”

 Other Health Problems